hinderson/debug-grid-overlay/README.md

     // Default: null

 	verticalRhythm: '20px',
-    // Useful for seeing if your design confirms to the vertical rhythm
+    // Useful for seeing if your design conforms to the vertical rhythm
     // Default: 20px

 	keyCode: 71,